-- Designated area or chair should be appropriately distanced from other students and of a material that is easily wiped down for disinfection after each use; - Provide additional instructional supports to effectively wear a face covering; - Provide students adequate support to re-engage in safely wearing a face covering; - Students cannot be discriminated against or disciplined for an inability to safely wear a face covering during the school day. - ☐ Face masks for school RNs or other medical personnel when providing direct contact care and monitoring of staff/students displaying symptoms.
-School nurses should also wear appropriate Personal Protective Equipment (PPE) for their role.
+- Students cannot be discriminated against or disciplined for an inability to safely wear a face covering during the school day. - ☐ Face masks for school RNs or other medical personnel when providing direct contact care and monitoring of staff/students displaying symptoms.
+School nurses should also wear appropriate Personal Protective Equipment (PPE) for their role. - Additional guidance for nurses and health staff.